The SchoolsCompared Revision Guide 2022. Part 1. Top study secrets to score highly in examinations.

 Engage your senses

-Using highlighter pens is a well-worn approach that many swear by, but experts point out that it’s important to be judicious with what you highlight – too many large blocks of text and it will defeat the object entirely.
+Although using highlighter pens is a well-worn approach that many swear by, experts point out that it’s important to be judicious with what you highlight – too many large blocks of text and it will defeat the object entirely.
 It’s also recommended to use a variety of different coloured highlighters and create a colour coding system that picks out different concepts in different colours; eg. Dates in blue; people’s names in yellow; statistics in green, and so on.

 Take it one thing at a time